-In this article, we highlight the benefits and limitations of Active ETFs vs actively managed mutual funds, followed by a discussion of the industry landscape through 2019.
+In this article, we highlight the benefits and limitations of actively managed ETFs vs mutual funds, followed by a discussion of the evolving industry landscape.
 We then preview forthcoming innovations to active ETFs that stand to disrupt the status quo of active management and level the playing field vs passive investments.

 There are a number of potential benefits offered by active ETFs relative to actively managed mutual funds.
 Four of the most meaningful benefits include lower costs, tax-efficiency, an ability to buy and sell during market hours and additional trading flexibility.